COGS18/COGS18.github.io/_build/projects/faq.md

 You could change the names if you'd like or keep them as they are.
 Just make sure to import using the correct file names.

 #### Can I submit the project using a different file structure than the template provided?
-Yes, the file structure is not important.
+Yes, the specific file structure is not important.
 We care that you have a folder that contains a notebook and a script/module file (or both).
 Other files can also be included if applicable.
+Use an oganization structure that makes sense for your project.

 #### How/in what format should the files be submitted?
 For submitting your final projects, you will zip up all the files for your project (i.e. Notebook + module directory with tests and functions) and submit the zipped file on Canvas.